KxSystems/docs/docs/ref/dotq.md

 Returns the amount of memory that was returned to the OS.
 (Since V2.7 2010.08.05, enhanced with coalesce in V2.7 2011.09.15, and executes in slave threads since V2.7 2011.09.21)

-!!! note "How it works"
+!!! detail "How it works"

     Kdb+ uses reference counting and [buddy memory allocation](http://en.wikipedia.org/wiki/Buddy_memory_allocation).
     The chosen buddy algorithm dices bucket sizes according to powers of 2, and the heap expands in powers of 64MB.